 40 Best Things to Do in St. Louis, MO

-Interested to know more about this city?
+Interested to know more about this place?

-Here are the 40 best things to do in St. Louis, Missouri:
+Here are the best things to do in St. Louis, Missouri:

 Admire Gateway Arch's Architecture

-The Gateway Arch, also known as ‘The gateway to the west,’ is this city's most iconic historical monument.
+The Gateway Arch, also known as ‘The Gateway to the West,’ is this city’s most iconic historical monument.

 It was designed by architect Eero Saarinen in 1947 and opened publicly in 1967.

-This monument is dedicated to the American people and is the world’s tallest arch and the tallest man-made monument in the Western hemisphere.
+This monument is dedicated to the American people and is the world’s tallest arch and the tallest man-made monument in the Western Hemisphere.

-You visit to St. Louis would be incomplete without visiting this majestic arch.
+A visit to St. Louis would be incomplete without visiting this majestic arch.

 Explore the Exhibits at the World Chess Hall of Fame